 Miami isn't typically a city that you think of when you're looking for great places to go hiking.
 After all, the Florida metropolis is much better known for the wildlife on South Beach rather than being home to an array of wild animals.
-Still, there are some surprisingly great places to hit a trail not far from the city itself, and while those routes won't challenge you with much change in elevation (the state's high point sits at an altitude of just 312 feet), you will still find some impressive places to connect with nature.
+Still, there are some surprisingly great places to hit a trail not far from the city itself, and while those routes won't challenge you with much change in elevation (the state's high point sits at an altitude of just 312 feet), you will still find some impressive places escape the hustle and bustle of the city and connect with nature for awhile.

 01 of 05